EU, Canada agree start of free trade agreement

-BRUSSELS The European Union and Canada said on Saturday they had agreed to start a free trade agreement between the two sides on Sept.
+BRUSSELS (Reuters) - The European Union and Canada said on Saturday they had agreed to start a free trade agreement on Sept.
 21, paving the way for over 90 percent of the treaty to come into effect.

 The Comprehensive Economic and Trade Agreement (CETA) has been championed by both sides as a landmark deal for open markets against a protectionist tide, but last-minute wrangles over cheese and pharmaceuticals were holding up its start.